Bubble Sort Algorithm in DSA

 Author - Krishna Shinde

-When you begin your journey in Data Structures and Algorithms (DSA), You will encounter various sorting algorithms one of which is the Bubble Sort Algorithm, we have already written a detailed article on Selection Sort Algorithm .
-In this article, we will deep dive into the Bubble Sort data structure concept and provide codes of the Bubble Sort algorithm in C++ and Bubble Sort C program to help you understand it better.
+When you start your journey as a beginner in Data Structures and Algorithms, You will encounter various sorting algorithms one of which is the Bubble Sort Algorithm.
+In this tutorial, we will deep dive into the Bubble Sort concept in data structures and provide codes of the Bubble Sort algorithm in C++ and C to help you understand it better.

 Bubble Sort is a simple comparison-based sorting algorithm.
 It repeatedly iterates the array, compares an element with its next element, and swaps them if the first element is greater than the next element.
 This process is repeated until the array becomes sorted.
 The largest element “bubbles up” to its correct position with each pass, which is where the name comes from.